PushpaBuddharaju/Illegal-Immigrantion-Trends/README.md

-# 🛶 Uncharted Journeys: Analyzing UK Small Boat Immigration
+# 🛶 Illegal Immigration Trends: Analyzing UK Small Boat Crossings (2018–2024)
 This project explores trends in illegal immigration to the UK via small boats, using datasets from [Migration Watch UK](https://www.migrationwatchuk.org/channel-crossings-tracker).
 The analysis leverages advanced data cleaning, transformation, and visualization techniques to uncover key insights into immigration patterns and government interventions.

 ## 🎯 Objective